domiyanyue/my_notes/move_semantics_rvalue_reference.md

 The root problem is we don't want to create temporary objects and copy from it.
 To avoid it, there are several ways C++ programmers can avoid it like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issues but are not natural forms of programming.

 Move semantic is introduced to address this, avoid copying when assigning a temporary value that is about to disappear.
-Before we introduce move semantic, we have to introduce some concepts to help you understand better - lvalue, rvalues, and rvalue references.
+Before we introduce move semantic, we have to introduce some concepts to help you understand - lvalue, rvalues, and rvalue references.

 ## Lvalues and Rvalues